Family Living – Introduction

 A. The Scriptures principally teach what man is to believe concerning God, and what duty God requires of man.

 It’s hard to think about what God requires of us without thinking of how that relates to our family.
 Loving our family, serving our family, evangelizing our family, etc. So dealing with family life is very much related to what we know God requires of us.
+We glorify him through our responsibilities to our family, and the scriptures teach us our duty.

 II.
 THE FAMILY FROM DIFFERENT PERSPECTIVES